3 Legit Ways to Get a Master's Degree for Free

 What's the smartest way to get a master's degree?
 Have someone else pay for it.

 This may sound like a too-good-to-be-true scenario, but we assure you, it's not!
 Here are three ways to nab a grad degree without paying for your own tuition.

 1. Work for a university or college

 Many higher education institutions offer "tuition remission" for employees.
-In a 2014 post, Liz, one half of the couple that writes the blog, Frugalwoods, shared her own experience with getting a free master's through tuition remission.
+In a very instructive blog post, Liz, one half of the couple that writes the blog Frugalwoods, shared her own experience with getting a free master's through tuition remission.